AhirBhairav

 The voices and hands behind the tradition

-Hindustani music has been shaped by extraordinary musicians across centuries.
-These profiles offer a starting point for connecting performances and recordings with the artists who made them timeless.
+Hindustani music has been shaped by remarkable musicians across centuries.
+These profiles offer a starting point for connecting performances with the artists who shaped them.

 Vocal